History of Belgium in Timeline

 1922: Belgium-Luxembourg Economic Union

-Since 1922, Belgium and Luxembourg have been a single trade market with customs and currency union through the Belgium-Luxembourg Economic Union.
+Since 1922, Belgium and Luxembourg have formed a single trade market with a customs and currency union through the Belgium-Luxembourg Economic Union.

 1924: League of Nations mandates Ruanda-Urundi to Belgium